ppark482/atl-dog-parks/README.md

 		{{#each this}}
 			<li class="item" data-latitude="{{lat}}" data-longitude="{{lng}}">

-				// only edit the code in here
+				// only edit the code in here using html markup

 			</li>
 		{{/each}}

 	![Popup Template HTML](http://host.coxmediagroup.com/ajc/dev/projects/mapsheet/assets/images/popup-template-screenshot.png)

+	This template controls what the pop-up looks like when a marker is clicked.

 ## References
 - [Handlebars.js](http://handlebarsjs.com/)